-The shearing and faulting: In the thermal conducting mechanism from depth upward, a role of the deep faults is very important.
+In the thermal conducting mechanism from depth upward, a role of the deep faults is very important.
 They are the channels to transport magmatic material or geothermic fluids into the earth surface.
 Acting history of the deep faults are normally long.
-Most of the ones that are faulting in Neotectonic in NW.
-Bac Bo are inheriting the former ones and reactivating in the Pre - Kainozoic multiple tectonic phases.
-The deep fault zones in NW.
-Bac Bo are normally the boundaries between the SBs such as the Ma River fault zone, the Dien Bien - Lai Chau fault zone, the Son La fault zone... or lie on the concave of the basin like Da River fault zone.
-Recently the NW.
-Bac Bo is an uplift susceptive to denudation.
-Depending on breakages and lithological properties, geomorphologies and landforms could have various shapes such as linear or sinuous, snaky...
-The faults that have steep or vertical slides frequently result in fairly straight lineaments on the Lansat, SPOT images such as the Dien Bien - Lai Chau fault, Hong River fault.
-In contrast, the faults that are gentle often create the wandering features.
+Most of the ones that are faulting in Neotectonic in NW Bac Bo are inherited from the former ones and reactivated in the PreKainozoic multiple tectonic phases.
+The deep fault zones in NW Bac Bo are normally the boundaries between the SBs such as the Ma River fault zone, the Dien Bien - Lai Chau fault zone, the Son La fault zone, or lie on the concave of the basin like Da River fault zone.
+Recently the NW Bac Bo is inn uplift susceptive to denudation.
+Depending on breakages and lithological properties, geomorphologies and landforms could have various shapes such as linear or sinuous.
+The faults that have steep or vertical slides frequently result in fairly straight lineaments on the Lansat and SPOT images.